 I explain the vibrating problem, after cheating.
 Jimmy’s pseudo-psych explanation that I have daddy issues makes Dr Kam laugh.

-“Maybe, but it’s not a bad thing to start shaking and vibrating when the sex has been good.”
+“Maybe, but it’s not a bad thing to start shaking and vibrating when the sex has been that good.”

 “Really?
 It freaks me out.
 I can’t stop.”

 “Well, maybe it is a control issue.
 Has it only happened with one partner?”